sblg — static blog utility

 index.html: article1.xml article2.xml sblg -o $@ article1.xml article2.xml .xml.html: sblg -c -o $@ $<

 Why do I do it like this?
-I prefer building articles individually, versioning the source with CVS, alongside templates for individual and linked articles.
+I prefer building articles individually, versioning the source with git, alongside templates for individual and linked articles.
 I let sblg do the work of putting it all together.
 Since most of my articles involve, for example, images built from gnuplot graphs, I already use Makefiles already to manage dependencies.